codearchitects/CodeArchitects.EnterprisePlatform.Server/docs/dataaccesslayer.md

 }
 ```

-Then we can implement the specic concrete repository and have the basic methods already implemented.
+Then we can implement the specific concrete repository and have the basic methods already implemented:

 ```c#
 public class ProductRepository : Repository<Product, Guid>, IProductRepository